Relix: Origins

 Jerry Moore (1953–2009), a native of The Bronx who attended Lehman College, was another early taper and trader who, in the later words of Grateful Dead historian David Gans, was "almost a stereotype of the poetic Irish soul but with a bit of a psychedelic edge to his tone."
+(It would be Moore's high-quality audience recording of the Cornell 5/8/77 show that led to it becoming a renowned show among Deadheads and its eventual place in the National Recording Registry of the Library of Congress.)

 Kippel and Moore connected through local New York-area Dead clubs and co-founded a newsletter to help his fellow tape-traders connect with each other.
 Jerry Moore became the first editor-in-chief of the new publication, called Dead Relix.